 “If you only knew what God is offering…”

-The nuns follow in the footsteps of those whom, in times past, God called into the desert to engage in spiritual warfare.
-As citizens of heaven, they become strangers to worldly behaviour.
+The sisters follow in the footsteps of those whom, in times past, God called into the desert to engage in spiritual warfare.
 Living in solitude and silence they aspire to that interior quiet in which wisdom is born.
-They practise self-denial in order to follow Christ.
+They practice self-denial in order to follow Christ.
 Through humility and obedience they struggle against pride and the rebellion of sin.
-In simplicity and labour they seek the blessedness promised to the poor.
+In simplicity and daily labour, they seek the blessedness promised to the poor.
 By generous hospitality they share with their fellow-pilgrims the peace and hope which Christ has freely given.

 The monastery is an expression of the mystery of the Church, where nothing is preferred to the praise of the Father’s glory.
 Every effort is made to ensure that the common life in its entirety conforms to the Gospel, which is the supreme law.
-In this way the community will not be lacking in any spiritual gift.
-The nuns strive to remain in harmony with all the people of God and share their active desire for the unity of all Christians.
-By fidelity to their monastic way of life, which has its own hidden mode of apostolic fruitfulness, nuns perform a service for God’s people and the whole human race.
-Each community of the Order and all the nuns are dedicated to the Blessed Virgin Mary, Mother and Symbol of the Church in the order of faith, love and perfect union with Christ.
+The sisters strive to remain in harmony with all the people of God and share their active desire for the unity of all Christians.
+By fidelity to their monastic way of life, which has its own hidden mode of apostolic fruitfulness, the sisters perform a service for God’s people and the whole human race.
+Each community of the Order and all the sisters are dedicated to the Blessed Virgin Mary, Mother of the Church.